 Kelci Bryant, who transferred to Minnesota to work with Chen, won the 2010 NCAA 3-meter title in the pair’s first year with the Gophers.
 Bryant would win the 1-meter championship the following year, becoming the first Gopher diver to claim multiple national crowns.

 Yu Zhou was named the 2015 NCAA Diver of the Year after winning the 3-meter gold, taking bronze on the 1-meter board and finishing fifth on the platform.
-Zhou earned five All-America accolades in her first two seasons.
+In 2017, Zhou won another 3-meter title.
+She finished her career with seven All-America accolades in three seasons.

 BIG TEN CHAMPIONSHIPS AND AWARDS

-Three different Gopher women’s divers have collected two Big Ten Diver of the Year laurels each.
-Bryant accomplished the feat in 2010 and 2011, Maggie Keefer did so in 2013 and 2014, and Yu Zhou captured that title in 2015 and 2016.
+Three different Gopher women’s divers have collected multiple Big Ten Diver of the Year laurels each.
+Bryant accomplished the feat in 2010 and 2011, Maggie Keefer did so in 2013 and 2014, and Yu Zhou captured that title in 2015, 2016 and 2017.
 Chen also coached 2004 Big Ten Diver of the Year Carrie McCambridge at Purdue.
-All four of those divers were named Big Ten Diver of the Championships those same years, and Keefer earned that recognition three times (2012).
+All four of those divers were named Big Ten Diver of the Championships those same years, with Keefer and Zhou earning that recognition three times each.

-Chen has coached Gopher women’s divers to 13 Big Ten gold medals.
-Zhou swept the 2016 Big Ten diving events after winning on both springboards in 2015.
+Chen has coached Gopher women’s divers to 15 Big Ten gold medals.
+Zhou swept the 2016 Big Ten diving events and won on both springboards in 2015 and 2017.